-RIPA homogenates should be prepared in approximately 10 to 100 volumes of the homogenization buffer to tissue wet weight, but the most appropriate ratio needs to be determined by the user for each tissue.
-Typical ratios are 10-20 mg wet weight/100 μ L of lysate, or 1 g tissue per 10 mL of lysis buffer.
+RIPA homogenates should be in prepared 10 to 100 volumes the approximately of homogenization buffer to tissue wet weight, but the most appropriate ratio needs to be determined by the user for each tissue.
+Typical ratios are 10-20 mg wet weight/100 μL of lysate, or 1 g tissue per 10 mL of lysis buffer.
 The tissue can be homogenized either via sonication or mechanical shearing or both (polytron).
 The homogenates are centrifuged at ~ 14,000 x g for 30 minutes.
-The resulting supernatants can be used for
+The resulting supernatants can be used for ELISAs.

-ELISAs.
 Check that sample pH is near 7.5-8.0 for best results.